guzmanueco/CI-CD-with-Databricks-Asset-Bundles/CI CD with Databricks Asset Bundles.md

 concurrency: "1"

 # event trigering the workflow
-# this will trigger the pipeline on pull requests to main
+# this will trigger the pipeline on pull request changes
 on:
   pull_request:
-    branches: [main]
+    branches: [master]

 # jobs to be executed on action
 jobs: